tatoom112/theme-fixes/README.md

 # Theme Fixes
-This will be where themes submitted to the BetterDiscord serve and the develeoper has decided to discontinue updates.
+This will be where themes submitted to the BetterDiscord serve and the developer has decided to discontinue updates.

 At some point they will become auto-updating.